 Additionally, your Medallion is used when heading on/off the ship, lets your steward and other team members know when you’re in your cabin (for champagne deliveries) or not (for room cleaning), and allows Princess to easily do contact tracing in the event your cruise experiences a health concern.

 Additionally, the MedallionApp is a handy tool for getting acquainted with the ship, browsing shore excursions, booking dinner reservations, and more – I feel like I barely scratched the surface of what the app includes, but I used it daily on board.

 Finally, there’s MedallionNet, the wifi service offered by Princess Cruises.
 Gone are the days of “minutes of access” – now you can purchase a package for the number of devices you want to connect, and leave them connected for the entire cruise whenever you’re on board.
 Best of all, the wifi connection is fast enough to handle things like uploading Instagram stories (including videos), sharing Reels, and even working on this photo-heavy blog post!

 Upcoming Majestic Princess Itineraries

-After she wraps her season south of the border, the Majestic Princess will spend the summer in my favorite place: Alaska!
-For both summer 2022 and Summer 2023, she’ll do runs from Vancouver to Whittier and back on the “Voyage of the Glaciers” itinerary.
+After a Transpacific crossing in April, the Majestic Princess will spend the summer in my favorite place: Alaska!
+For summer 2023, she’ll do runs from Vancouver to Whittier and back on the “Voyage of the Glaciers” itinerary.
 This includes stops in Ketchikan, Juneau, Skagway, and Glacier Bay.